eestrada/psyllium/README.md

 joined at a fraction of the memory cost of native Threads.

-If your Ruby application directly manipulates Threads or Thread pools, and those Threads spend most (or all) of their time just waiting on IO, then consider trying Psyllium enhanced Fibers instead of Threads.
+If your Ruby application directly manipulates Threads or Thread pools, and those Threads spend most (or all) of their time waiting on IO, then consider using Psyllium enhanced Fibers instead of Threads.

 ## Why _not_ Psyllium?